 While creating your questions, you can insert images and GIFs via the Question tab in the right-hand sidebar.
 Use Layout options to break up the visual flow of your form.
-Feel free to get creative!

-8. While we’re in our Editor tab, we’ll turn the typeform’s Ending into a link to the business’ Contact Us page.
-Open the Ending floater menu to disable social share icons, change the button text, and add a link.
+8. As a last touch, we’ll turn the typeform’s Ending into a link to the business’ Contact Us page.
+Use the options in the right-hand sidebar to disable social share icons, change the button text, and add a link.

 This Ending will appear to visitors who had other questions not answered by the FAQ menu we’ve created.
 In the next step, we’ll link that option to the Ending.

 9. We’ll use Logic to loop visitors back to the FAQ menu after asking a question, so that they can get answers to multiple queries.
-From the Create panel, open the Logic tab, switch to the Advanced view, and click Branching and calculations.
+Open the Logic tab in the right-hand sidebar, switch to the Advanced view, and click Branching and calculations.